May earns All-America nod after leading the nation in sacks per game

 Georgetown football hosted Colgate on Saturday, October 26 during family weekend.

-Recruits: Northern New Jersey, Texas (Dallas area), Arkansas, Louisiana, Oklahoma.
+Recruits: Northern New Jersey, Texas (Dallas area), Washington, D.C.
 Georgetown University Director of Intercollegiate Athletics Lee Reed named Rob Sgarlata (C'94, S'12) the 31st head football coach in program history.
 Sgarlata has served on the Hoyas coaching staff for the past 18 seasons, including the last eight as Assistant Head Coach/Defensive Coordinator.

 Sgarlata took over as the interim head coach on January 30, following the departure of Kevin Kelly and was selected following a national search for coaching candidates.
 Sgarlata becomes just the fourth person to have played football and graduated from Georgetown before earning the head coach title, joining Joe Reilly, Jack Hagerty and Maurice Dubofsky.

 "Rob Sgarlata brings a wealth of relevant experience to his new leadership role in our football program," Reed said.
 "As a coach and an educator, he has shown his commitment to the holistic development of student-athletes as well as his passion for the game of football.
 I look forward to working with Rob to ensure that Georgetown football is a quality experience for his players."

 As defensive coordinator under Kelly, Sgarlata helped guide the Hoyas to its best stretch since joining the Patriot League, between 2010 and 2012.
 GU possessed the top-ranked scoring defense in the Patriot League in 2011 and featured the second-ranked scoring defense in the league in 2012.